- Vitamin D is a fat-soluble vitamin that helps your body absorb and use calcium.

 Where can I get vitamin D?

 Your body can create vitamin D when it is exposed to sunlight.
 However, sunscreen blocks your skin’s ability to make vitamin D. Given the risk for skin cancer with sun exposure, using sunscreen is advised.
 Other ways to get vitamin D are through your diet or by taking a vitamin D supplement.

-The best food sources of vitamin D are fish such as salmon, tuna, and mackerel, and products fortified with vitamin D such as milk, orange juice, and some yogurts.
-Although it’s great to get vitamins and minerals from food, taking a vitamin is another way to get the right amount.
+The best food sources of vitamin D are fish such as salmon, tuna, and mackerel, mushrooms, egg yolks, and products fortified with vitamin D such as milk, orange juice, and some yogurts.
+Although it’s best to get vitamins and minerals from food, taking a vitamin is another way to get the right amount.
 If you do decide to take a multivitamin supplement, check the label on the bottle and make sure one serving provides at least 600 IU of vitamin D.

 Can I get too much vitamin D?